openaps/docs/docs/docs/Troubleshooting/oref0-setup-troubleshooting.md

 ## Should I enact cron?

 Cron is the scheduler that runs the loop.
-I.e. this is the automation feature to automate your closed loop.
+This is the automation feature to automate your closed loop.
 If you're using a test pump, it's pretty safe to go ahead and automate your loop.
 But if you're not sure, you can always come back and do this later.

 If you're troubleshooting and looking to use `openaps` manually, cron must be momentarily disabled to free access to local resources.
 To check if cron is running use `crontab -e` or `crontab -l`.
 If you see a file filled with content, chances are cron is enabled.